mrismanaziz/Reforestation/README.md

-## How does a dyslexic poet write?
-Inverse.
+## How do you get two whales in a car?
+Start in England and drive West.